 Stralsund Sights - Worth more than a Side Trip

-We wondered for a long time, which Stralsund attractions are worth a visit.
+We've been wondering for a long time which Stralsund sights are worth a visit.
 Admittedly, we always drove past Stralsund on our first visits to the Baltic Sea.
-But not without a look at the city with its three church towers.
+But not without taking a look at the city with its three church towers.
 These tower above all other buildings in the city.
-From the bridge that connects the mainland with the island of Rügen, you have a good view of the city.
-For the first time we saw Stralsund on our trip to Rügen shortly after the fall of socialist Germany and again this spring, when Rügen stood on our itinerary for the second time on our trip to Scandinavia.
+There is a good view of the city from the bridge that connects the mainland with the island of Rügen.
+At Stralsund Beach you can relax in between.
+We saw Stralsund for the first time on our trip to Rügen shortly after reunification and again this spring when Rügen was on our itinerary for the second time our trip to Scandinavia.

 The island, the Baltic Sea and the surrounding area captivated us so much that we went there again this year - and this time we made sure, that Stralsund was on our itinerary.
 We wanted to spend a day there and stayed in the old town Hotel Scheelehof.
 Petar's video gives a good impression of this building from the Hanseatic period .
-The Scheelehof transported us back to the time, when Stralsund still was a hanseatic city .
-The fact that Stralsund is a UNESCO World Heritage Site just increased our wish, to take a look at this city on the Baltic Sea.
+The Scheelehof transported us back to the time, when Stralsund still was a hanseatic city was.
+The fact that Stralsund is a UNESCO World Heritage Site encouraged us in our decision to get a taste of the city on the Baltic Sea.

 A city on the Baltic Sea

-Stralsund did not disappoint us!
-On the way into the city, which we reached via the Hafenstraße, the Querkanal and the road at the Fischmarkt, it impressed us with views of the boats, which are located in the Langenkanal and on the quay.
-After our arrival from the south of Germany we had reached the sea.
-As landlubbers from Bavaria, it is always special for us to arrive at the sea, which we both love so much.
+Stralsund should not disappoint us!
+Already on the way to the city, which we reached via the Hafenstrasse, the transverse canal and the street at the Fischmarkt, she impressed us with views of the boats that lie in the Langenkanal and the transverse canal on the quay.
+However, we do not see the Stralsund beach from this point.
+This is a little further west.
+After our arrival from the south of Germany we had - finally! - reached the sea.
+As landlubbers from Bavaria, it is always something special for us to come to the sea that we both love so much.

 What you need for a visit to Stralsund